 Conclusions

 This contribution reports the results of EE2-4.2.
-Simulation results show a noticeable coding gain for all the classes of test content.
+Simulation results show a noticeable coding gain for all the classes of test content while no increase in complexity.
 It is recommended to adopt the proposed method into ECM.

 References